Location: Central Colorado

 This hike traverses two scenic valleys with pretty lakes separated by a panoramic pass.
-From the pass wonderful views extend to the peaks and ridges along Continental Divide and in the Hunter-Fryingpan and the Collegiate Peaks Wilderness areas.
+From the pass wonderful views extend to the peaks and ridges along Continental Divide, the Hunter-Fryingpan Wilderness and the Collegiate Peaks Wilderness.

 Distance: 5.8 miles (Round Trip)

-One of the most scenic hikes in the Hunter Fryingpan area starts at 10,730-ft. and climbs at a moderate pace through acres of meadows with stunning wildflowers displays to two beautiful lakes.
+This is one of the most scenic hikes in the Hunter-Fryingpan area.
+Starting at 10,730-ft., the trail climbs on moderate grades through acres of meadows awash in wildflowers to two beautiful lakes.

 Distance: 7.8 miles (Round Trip)

-Great views of the Collegiate Peaks and the Elk Mountains beyond, solitude and a good workout are your rewards for hiking this lesser used trail to a pass high in the Williams Mountains.
+Great views of the Collegiate Peaks and the Elk Mountains beyond, solitude and a good workout are your rewards for hiking this lightly used trail to a pass high in the Williams Mountains.